palewire/django-calaccess-technical-documentation/docs/calaccess/filingforms.rst

 Filing forms
 ============

 The data in CAL-ACCESS originates from forms filed by public office candidates, campaign committees, lobbyists and lobbyist employers.
-These filing forms are outlined below.
+These filing forms are outlined in this section.

 Much of the documents and descriptions included here were gathered from the `Forms <http://www.fppc.ca.gov/forms.html>`_ section of the California Fair Political Practices Commission (FPPC) website, where you can find even more detailed filing instructions and requirements.